DartFrog3/Reduced_Density_NLP/README.md

 ## 2  Implementation Details

 Begin by fixing a prefix length $k-1$.
-Let $C(p,w)$ be the number of times prefix $p$ is followed by token $w$ in the corpus, and let $\alpha>0$ be an add-$\alpha$ smoothing constant.
+Let $C(p,w)$ be the number of times prefix $p$ is followed by token $w$ in the corpus, and let $\alpha>0$ be an $\text{add} - \alpha$ smoothing constant.
 As in classical bag-of-words models, counts of prefixes and suffixes correspond to probabilities which can then map to probability amplitudes by defining a ket

 $$
 \psi_w[p] \\ = \\ \sqrt{C(p,w)+\alpha},